CloudLabsAI-Azure/hack-in-a-day-challenges/fabric-kyndr-uc1/overview.md

-# Data Analysis with Generative AI (GenAI)
+# Microsoft Fabric OneLake Data Engineering with Medallion Architecture

-Welcome to the Data Analysis with Generative AI Hack in a Day!
-Today, you'll explore how AI can transform manufacturing data analysis by building an intelligent assistant that analyzes machine logs, detects patterns, and generates natural-language insights from operational data.
-Through this hands-on lab, you will create a Manufacturing Data Analysis Assistant capable of querying production data conversationally, identifying trends, and producing actionable recommendations, powered by Microsoft Foundry (Azure OpenAI), Azure AI Search, and Streamlit.
+Welcome to the Microsoft Fabric OneLake Data Engineering Hack in a Day!
+Today, you'll explore how to build an enterprise-grade data lakehouse using Microsoft Fabric's unified analytics platform.
+Through hands-on challenges, you will implement the Medallion architecture (Bronze-Silver-Gold layers), perform data quality transformations, create dimensional models, and integrate with Azure Databricks for advanced machine learning analytics.

 ## Scenario

-Contoso Manufacturing operates a network of machines across multiple plants.
-Each machine logs temperature, vibration, status, and downtime events continuously.
-Operations engineers need to analyze this data to identify performance trends, detect anomalies, and troubleshoot issues, but high data volume and complexity make manual analysis time-consuming and error-prone.
-To improve efficiency and insight generation, Contoso decides to build a Data Analysis Assistant that can analyze machine logs using Generative AI, answer natural-language queries, and generate automated insights.
-This allows engineers to ask questions like "Which machine had the most downtime?" or "Temperature of MACHINE_001" and receive instant AI-generated answers based on actual production data.
+A large airline operates a flight loyalty program with millions of members worldwide.
+The program tracks customer demographics, flight history, loyalty tier progression, and transaction data.
+The data team needs to build a unified data lakehouse that can:

+- Ingest raw data from multiple sources (CSV files, JSON transactions)
+- Clean and standardize data with quality checks
+- Create dimensional models for analytics
+- Perform customer segmentation using machine learning
+- Enable self-service analytics for business users

+Using Microsoft Fabric OneLake and the Medallion architecture, you will build a complete data engineering solution that handles real-world data quality issues, implements best practices for data organization, and creates analytics-ready datasets for reporting and ML workloads.

 ## Introduction

-Your mission is to build an AI-powered **Manufacturing Data Analysis Assistant** that supports operations teams by analyzing machine data and generating conversational insights.
-Using Microsoft Foundry (Azure OpenAI), Azure AI Search, Azure Blob Storage, and Streamlit, you will design an end-to-end solution that can:
+Your mission is to build a **Data Lakehouse Solution** using Microsoft Fabric OneLake that enables the airline to analyze flight loyalty program data and transaction patterns.
+Using Microsoft Fabric, Azure Databricks, and Power BI, you will design an end-to-end solution that can:

-- Ingest and store manufacturing data (machine logs, temperature, vibration, status) in Azure Blob Storage
+- Create a Fabric Lakehouse with Bronze, Silver, and Gold folder structure
+- Ingest dirty datasets with missing values, duplicates, and inconsistent formatting
-- Index data using Azure AI Search with vectorization for semantic search capabilities
+- Transform data using PySpark notebooks for data cleansing and standardization
-- Deploy gpt-4.1-mini and text-embedding-ada-002 models for natural-language analysis
-- Implement Retrieval-Augmented Generation (RAG) to ground AI responses in actual production data
+- Implement dimensional modeling with star schema (facts and dimensions)
+- Integrate Azure Databricks for customer segmentation using K-Means clustering
-- Build a Streamlit chat interface for querying data conversationally
+- Build Power BI dashboards for business intelligence and reporting

-This solution reduces manual data analysis time, enables conversational data exploration, and allows operations engineers to focus on decision-making rather than repetitive data queries.
+This solution enables data-driven decision making, reduces manual data processing, and provides a scalable foundation for advanced analytics and machine learning.

 ## Learning Objectives

 By participating in this Hack in a Day, you will learn how to:

+- Create Microsoft Fabric workspaces with Trial capacity
+- Build OneLake Lakehouses with folder structures for Medallion architecture
-- Upload and prepare manufacturing datasets in Azure Blob Storage for AI analysis
+- Upload and manage datasets in OneLake (CSV and JSON files)
+- Write PySpark transformations in Fabric Notebooks for data quality and cleansing
+- Implement Silver layer transformations to handle missing values and standardize data
-- Deploy Microsoft Foundry with gpt-4.1-mini and text-embedding-ada-002 models
+- Create Gold layer dimensional models with fact and dimension tables
-- Create Azure AI Search indexes with vectorization for semantic search
+- Integrate Azure Databricks with Fabric OneLake for seamless data access
-- Implement Retrieval-Augmented Generation (RAG) to connect LLMs with manufacturing data
-- Use Microsoft Foundry Studio playground to test AI-driven data queries
-- Configure and run a Streamlit application for conversational data analysis
+- Perform machine learning customer segmentation using K-Means clustering
+- Write enriched ML data back to Fabric from Databricks
+- Build Power BI dashboards connected to Gold layer tables

 ## Hack in a Day Format: Challenge-Based

-This hands-on lab is structured into five progressive challenges that model the lifecycle of building a real-world AI-powered data analysis application:
+This hands-on lab is structured into six progressive challenges that model the lifecycle of building a real-world data lakehouse solution:

-- **Challenge 01: Create and Review the Sample Manufacturing Dataset**
-  Create an Azure Storage Account, upload synthetic manufacturing data to a blob container, and explore the dataset structure.

-- **Challenge 02: Deploy Azure OpenAI Service**
-  Create a Microsoft Foundry resource, deploy the gpt-4.1-mini model (20K TPM), and deploy the text-embedding-ada-002 model (30K TPM) for semantic search.

-- **Challenge 03: Create Azure AI Search Resource and Import Manufacturing Data**
-  Create an Azure AI Search service, import data from Blob Storage, configure RAG, vectorize data using embeddings, and test search queries.
+- **Challenge 1: Set Up Microsoft Fabric Workspace and OneLake Lakehouse**
+  Create a Fabric workspace using Trial capacity, build a Lakehouse with Bronze/Silver/Gold folders, and download the flight and transaction datasets.

-- **Challenge 04: Analyze Data Using GenAI Prompts**
+- **Challenge 2: Ingest Raw Data to Bronze Layer**
-  Use Microsoft Foundry Studio playground to connect Azure AI Search as a data source and test prompts like "Temperature of MACHINE_001" to generate AI-driven insights.
+  Upload flight loyalty data (62,988 records) and customer transaction data (JSON format) to the Bronze layer, preview the data to identify quality issues.

-- **Challenge 05: Configure the Application and Run the Manufacturing Data Analysis Assistant**
+- **Challenge 3: Transform and Cleanse Data for Silver Layer**
-  Configure environment variables, install Python dependencies, and run the Streamlit application to query manufacturing data conversationally.
+  Use PySpark notebooks to clean data, handle missing values, standardize inconsistent values, remove duplicates, and write to Silver layer Delta tables.

+- **Challenge 4: Build Gold Layer - Dimensional Modeling**
+  Create dimension tables (customers, geography, time) and fact tables (flight activity, transactions), implement business KPIs, and write analytics queries.

+- **Challenge 5: Integrate Azure Databricks for Advanced Analytics**
+  Configure OneLake access from Databricks, load Gold layer tables, perform customer segmentation with K-Means ML clustering, and write enriched data back to Fabric.

+- **Challenge 6: Build Power BI Dashboard**
+  Connect Power BI to Fabric Lakehouse, create semantic models, build visualizations for loyalty program insights, and publish interactive dashboards.

-Throughout each challenge, you will iteratively design, build, and test your Data Analysis Assistant, from data preparation to model deployment and application integration.
+Throughout each challenge, you will iteratively design, build, and test your data lakehouse, from raw data ingestion to business intelligence reporting.

 ## Challenge Overview

-You will begin by provisioning Azure Storage and uploading manufacturing machine logs with temperature, vibration, and status data.
-Next, you will deploy Microsoft Foundry with gpt-4.1-mini and text-embedding-ada-002 models for natural-language analysis and semantic search.
-You will then create an Azure AI Search index with vectorization to enable Retrieval-Augmented Generation.
-After that, you will test AI prompts in Foundry Studio to query data and generate insights.
-Finally, you will configure and run a Streamlit chat application to interact with your manufacturing data conversationally, asking questions and receiving AI-generated answers.
+You will begin by creating a Microsoft Fabric workspace and Lakehouse with a Medallion architecture folder structure.
+Next, you will upload dirty flight and transaction datasets to the Bronze layer.
+Then, you will write PySpark transformations to cleanse data and create Silver layer tables.
+After that, you will build Gold layer dimensional models with star schema design.
+You will then integrate Azure Databricks to perform ML-based customer segmentation and write results back to Fabric.
+Finally, you will create Power BI dashboards to visualize loyalty program metrics and customer insights.

-By the end of this Hack in a Day, you will have a fully functional **Manufacturing Data Analysis Assistant** that can answer natural-language queries about production data, detect patterns, and support faster operational decision-making on the factory floor.
+By the end of this Hack in a Day, you will have a fully functional **Data Lakehouse Solution** with Bronze-Silver-Gold layers, ML-enriched customer segments, and interactive Power BI dashboards for business analytics.

 ## Support Contact